ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 StorageV2 deployed to: 0x32CaF0D54B0578a96A1aDc7269F19e7398358174
 ```

-`0x32CaF0D54B0578a96A1aDc7269F19e7398358174` will be our new `implementation` address, the logic contract consumed by the proxy contract.
+`0x32CaF0D54B0578a96A1aDc7269F19e7398358174` will be our new `implementation` address, the logic
+contract consumed by the proxy contract.

 #### Use Hardhat to Interact with the Proxy

-Now is a good time for us to use Hardhat to interact with the proxy to ensure that we are on the right track.
+Now is a good time for us to use Hardhat to interact with the proxy to ensure that we are on the
+right track.

-First setup Hardhat console to run on your subnet.
+First setup Hardhat console to run on your Subnet.

 ```zsh
 npx hardhat console --network subnet